Struck713/barbarian-bot/README.md

 If you are self-hosting this bot, you need to do some configuration:

 - You will need to have a YTDLP binary installed for this to work, you can get one [here](https://github.com/yt-dlp/yt-dlp/releases).
+- Once you configure (below), you have to bootstrap the SQLite3 database using `npm run bootstrap`.
-- Once you configure (below), you can run `/deploy` to deploy all of the slash commands to the bot.
+- Then, you can run `/deploy` to deploy all of the slash commands to the bot.

 Here is an example `config.json` (needs to be in the root folder of the project):
 ```JSON